Best Golf Balls for Mid Handicappers in 2023

 When should I buy some more sophisticated balls?

-You can buy balls whenever and whatever skill level you like, but I would suggest that if you are losing more than two balls per round, you should stick to the cheaper or second-hand ones for the following reason:
+You can buy balls whenever and whatever skill level you like, but I would suggest that if you're losing more than two balls per round, you should stick to the cheaper or second-hand ones for the following reasons:

-When you count how much money you are losing every time you nail one in the water, out of bounds or the bushes, it starts to hurt...badly.
+When you count how much money you lose every time you nail one in the water, out of bounds or into the bushes, it starts to hurt...badly.

 On top of that, standing on the tee and feeling tension because you don't want to lose one of the new balls you've purchased will affect your game negatively in an immeasurable way.

-If you feel happy to buy these balls and feel confident you may lose only one or two and the idea of losing them won't make you tail spin out of control emotionally, you should definitely invest in yourself.
-If you're a 10 handicap, a 15 handicap or a 20 handicap, check out these balls that will take you to lower scores.
+If you feel happy and confident to buy new balls, and are content in losing a few without getting too upset, you should definitely invest in yourself.
+If you're a 10 handicap, a 15 handicap or a 20 handicap, check out these balls for mid handicaps - they will take you to lower scores.

 srixon soft feel

-It's a two-piece construction in it's 11th version but Srixon have reduced the compression to 60.
-That's more moderate than the ultra low trend at the moment and great for us.
-The implication is that the distance from the tee with more moderate compression is more impressive than with the compressions below 50 at our average swing speeds.
+It's a two-piece construction in its 13th version and Srixon has reduced the compression to 60.
+That's more moderate than the ultra low compression trend at the moment and great for us.
+Srixon wrap the 60 compression core with a durable surlyn cover which is firm.
+A softer under layer and a firmer outer layer means improved distance.

-I played a lot of rounds with the Soft Feel - I think what made it so special to me is that it was the first ball I tried.
-And it got my mind out of thinking about losing $4 balls and into thinking about smacking $1.50 balls smoothly.
+I played a lot of rounds with the Soft Feel after I felt worthy of new golf balls - I think what made it so special to me is that it was the first ball I tried and the first new ball smell I ever experienced.
+Playing these balls prevented me from being scared of losing $4 balls and more toward thinking about smacking $1.50 balls smoothly.

 Reasons to buy